 1. Iceland was one of the last places on earth to be settled in by humans.
 Us humans were clearly saving the best until last.

 2. Since Iceland is geologically young due to its location between the Eurasian and North American tectonic plates, our island is highly volcanically active.
 There’s a volcanic eruption here every 4 years on average.

 3. Iceland has more writers, more books published and more books read per head than any other nation on earth.

 4. Iceland has an area of 39,768 square miles.
 We pack a lot into that relatively small area.
-There are 200 volcanoes, a third of the world’s lava flows, and lots of waterfalls, geysers, hot springs and glaciers.
+There are 30 volcanic systems, a third of the world’s lava flows, and lots of waterfalls, geysers, hot springs and glaciers.

 5. From mid June until early July, the sun only sets for around 2 to 3 hours in the Reykjavik area.
 This decreases the further north you travel.
 That means there’s even more time to explore our wonderful landscape when you visit Iceland.

 6. Winter is pretty special in Iceland - thanks to the Northern Lights, a spectacular light show in the skies above Iceland when the conditions are just right.